LEARNAcademy/syllabus/react/treasure-hunt.md

 #### Process

-- clone the appropriate repository from GitHub classroom
+- Clone the appropriate repository from GitHub classroom
 - `cd` into the repository
-- run $ `yarn` to install the React dependencies
+- Run $ `yarn` to install the React dependencies
-- Create a new branch for each feature you implement
+- Create a new branch for each feature (user story) you implement
 - Open the folder in a text editor
 - Code!